nbice1/First-Order-Logic/README.md

 Type "done" to finish your intepretation.
 You will then be asked if you want to add additional variables to the language.
 Default variables are 'u','v','w','x','y','z'.
 Separate new variables with commas.

-With your model constructed, it is time to determine the truth-value of sentences.
+With your model constructed, it is time to determine the truth-value of a sentence.
 After inputting "evaluate", input a sentence to determine its truth-value relative to the constructed model.

 The syntax is as follows: